sbshah97/hello-world/C#/README.md

 ## Linux
 ### Installing MonoDevelop related tools (compiler and editor)
-You only have to write in the command-prompt of this followin sentece
+ * Write in the command-prompt of this followin sentence

 On Ubuntu
 `sudo apt-get install monodevelop mono-utils`

+### Building and running C# code
 Open **the native terminal** and `cd` to the folder containing your `hello-world.cs` file.
 After that, enter the following command to compile `hello-world.cs`.